 One study shows that, in a test group, people were more likely to make a decision when the message was easier to read.
 Following that philosophy, creating call-to-actions using highly readable fonts should encourage the most engagement.

-For many people, if something is difficult to read, the perception is that it is more difficult to do, yet in the food service world, that may mean they won’t mind paying higher prices.
+For many people, if something is difficult to read, the perception is that it is more challenging to do, yet in the food service world, that may mean they won’t mind paying higher prices.

-When you analyze various collections of masculine or feminine fonts you find that these generalizations, largely, hold true.
+When you analyze various collections of masculine or feminine fonts, you find that these generalizations largely hold true.

 This insight can be used to help effectively target specific genders in marketing campaigns.
 Websites or advertisements that are meant to appeal to the male or female demographic can strategically utilize fonts to support that goal.

-For the most part though, corporate typography tends to lean toward the more masculine fonts; as they seem to indicate a greater sense of organization and professionalism.
+For the most part, corporate typography tends to lean toward the more masculine fonts, as they seem to indicate a greater sense of organization and professionalism.
 And not surprisingly, feminine fonts are still typically the most useful for evoking pathos.

 Although, it does appear that most users prefer sans serif fonts for websites and email but prefer serif fonts in business documents.
 That means that Times New Roman might still be the standard for resumes, but Arial is better as the default for your inbox.

 There’s still a lot we don’t really know about the typeface.
 Can the font you use make your work seem more authoritative?
-Perhaps there is no significant difference between the serif Georgia (my all time favorite font) and sans serif Tahoma.
+Perhaps there is no significant difference between the serif Georgia (my all-time favorite font) and sans serif Tahoma.

-But when you go a little broader and compare the gravitas of Helvetica with say, the perpetual butt of font jokes, Comic Sans, there’s a major disparity.
+But when you go a little broader and compare the gravitas of Helvetica with, say, the perpetual butt of font jokes, Comic Sans, there’s a major disparity.

 Font choice can be used to make as much of an impression as the words that comprise the copy.
 Websites or businesses that are creative or design-based may benefit from more artistic fonts.
 While institutions that require trust and credibility may want to look for more structured typefaces.

-Some situations do naturally lend themselves to the use of a specific genres of typography.
-In the end though, deciding on the best font for your purpose and medium largely comes down to a matter of preference and pre-disposition.
+Some situations naturally lend themselves to using a specific genre of typography.
+In the end, though, deciding on the best font for your purpose and medium largely comes down to a matter of preference and pre-disposition.

-Remember you don’t have to re-invent the wheel; you just need to use the existing model to propel you forward.
+Remember, you don’t have to reinvent the wheel; you just need to use the existing model to propel you forward.